plan-systems/design-docs/proof-of-correctness.md

 type ChannelStore struct {
    ChannelID         ChannelID
-   Epochs            []ChannelEpoch  // The latest element is this channel's current epoch LiveTable         []Entry         // Entries indexed by TimeSealed RetryTable        []Entry         // Contains entries that were soft rejected }
+   Epochs            []ChannelEpoch  // The latest element is this channel's current epoch ValidUpTo         int64           // Time index indicating what entry validitty checked up to LiveTable         []Entry         // Entries indexed by TimeAuthored RetryPool         []Entry         // Contains entries that were soft rejected }

 // Represents a "rev" of this channel's security properties